VEuPathDB/liftoff-transfer-annotations/README.md

 #
 ### `run-and-optimise-liftoff.py`

-Automate running liftoff with different `-flank` and `-distance` parameters to get the fewest unmapped gene models.
+Automate running liftoff with different `-flank` and `-distance` parameters to get the fewest unmapped features.

 **Usage:**
 ```